 Expenses are allocated based on a wage allocation percentage calculated by department.
-The Organization allocated employee expenses, building, maintenance and office expenses and professional fees utilizing the wage allocation percentage.
+The Organization allocated salaries and wages, employee benefits, utilities and rental, depreciation, accounting, professional dues and fees, office supplies, insurance, information technology, and advertising and promotion utilizing the wage allocation percentage.
 Other expenses are program specific and not allocated based upon wage.